soonchangAI/GenerativeAdversarialNetworksNotes/README.md

 ## Disclaimer

-These notes are heavily based on Prof Lee's lectures and presentation slides.
-Any error or mistake you discovered in the notes is most probably my mistake.
+These notes are based on my understanding of Prof Lee's lectures.
+Any error or mistake you discovered in the notes is my mistake.
 For clarity, please go through the presentation slides.